gshutler/hatchet/README.md

 Ruby logging library that provides the ability to add class/module specific filters.

+This README provides a brief overview of Hatchet, [see the main site for more complete documentation and tutorials](http://gshutler.github.com/hatchet/).

 ## Installation

 Add this line to your application's Gemfile: